 Champagne A. Bergère

-Champagne A. Bergère is a family domaine from Fèrebrianges, founded in 1949.
-The vines are planted in three villages of the Côte des Blancs: Fèrebrianges, Étoges and Congy – each with its own soil signature of chalk, sand and clay.
+Champagne A. Bergère is a family estate from Fèrebrianges, founded 1949.
+The vines are planted in three villages of the Côte de Sézanne, specifically the Coteaux du Petit Morin: Fèrebrianges, Étoges and Congy, each with its own soil signature of limestone, sand and clay.

-The philosophy is engraved on the agraffe: "Nothing great is done without Passion".
+The philosophy is engraved in the agraffe: "Nothing great is done without Passion".
 Minimally worked, unfiltered, aged on the lees.

 History

-In 1949, the family began building their own operation in Fèrebrianges.
-Since then, the domaine has remained in family hands, though the exact generational transitions and names of the current management still need to be clarified.
+In 1949 the family began building their own operation in Fèrebrianges.
+Since then the estate has remained in family hands, the exact generational transitions and names of current management are still to be clarified.

 Vignoble & Soil

 The vines are spread across three villages: Fèrebrianges, Étoges and Congy.
-Each brings its own soil signature – chalk, sand and clay in different proportions.
-This mixture shapes the house's cuvées and provides both freshness and mineral depth.
+Each brings its own soil signature, with limestone, sand and clay in different proportions.
+This blend shapes the estate's cuvées and delivers both freshness and mineral depth.

 Vinification

 The wines are minimally worked and unfiltered.
 Part of the Cuvée Origine is vinified in 228-liter barrels, the rest presumably in stainless steel.
 Aging takes place on the lees.
-The dosage for the Origine is 4 g/l – clearly in the Extra-Brut range, though labeled here as Brut.
+The dosage for the Origine is 4 g/l, clearly in the Extra-Brut spectrum, but labeled here as Brut.

 The Cuvées in Detail